Patrick Wall: Connection to offshore and citizens' band (CB) radio

-Eventually, the Tory party would bring about deregulation of the media (through the Broadcasting Act 1990) such as was being called for.
+Eventually, the Conservative party would bring about deregulation of the media (through the Broadcasting Act 1990) such as was being called for.

-From 1976 until its success in 1981, Wall was also a strong supporter of the campaign for the legalisation of Citizens' Band Radio in the UK, and was one of the most influential members of the House of Commons ad hoc Committee on CB.
+From 1976 until its success in 1981, Wall was also a strong supporter of the campaign for the legalisation of Citizens' Band Radio in the UK, and was one of the most influential members of the House of Commons ad hoc committee on CB.